Joarnixon/matrix-desummation/README.md

+# Simple introduction can be found at demo.ipynb

+# Abstract:

-# This project is a small experiment
+### This project was a small experiment.
 ### Which after some research came up to be a view from another perspective on SVD, NMF and Regression.

-# Simple introduction is at demo.ipynb

-### Sometimes inspiration for a problem can come from looking at it from another perspective or even from a completely different field of research, so I would recommend you to take a glance at what research I did.
+### Sometimes inspiration for a problem can come from looking at it from another perspective or even from a completely different field of research, so I would recommend you to take a glance at what I did.

-### All instructions, math and code can be found in presentation.ipynb.
-Open it in github or clone the repository

 # What I mean by desummation?